 |

-perceptions will be your own thoughts informed by the natural wisdom of what
+perceptions can be your own thoughts informed by natural wisdom that you have

 |